-Incomes have been steadily declining since 2011 for farmers and wage-labourers with the average annual income of a farmer estimated to be 77,976 Indian rupees.26 On the other side, non-farm activities now bring in close to 65 percent of rural household incomes.27 It is not surprising then that in a survey on the state of Indian agriculture, 76 percent of farmers reported wanting to give up farming.28
+Incomes have been steadily declining since 2011 for farmers and wage-labourers with the average annual income of a farmer estimated to be 77,976 Indian rupees.26 On the other side, non-farm activities now bring in close to 65 per cent of rural household incomes.27 It is not surprising then that in a survey on the state of Indian agriculture, 76 per cent of farmers reported wanting to give up farming.28

-3. The Rhetoric and Reality on AI for agriculture
+3. The rhetoric and reality on AI for agriculture

-An Inter-Ministerial Committee set up to alleviate agrarian distress has outlined an umbrella approach for "Doubling Farmers' Income by 2022", envisioning a proactive role for digital technologies.
-29 NITI Aayog, Government of India's think tank, brought out the National Strategy for Artificial Intelligence in June 2018, identifying key priority areas in health care, agriculture, education, smart cities and infrastructure and smart mobility and transportation.
-30 In agriculture, enhanced farmers' income, increased farm productivity and reduction of wastage have been identified as targets for AI-led innovations, with a new thrust on "Farming as a Service" (FaaS).
-31 The national strategy document notes that "the agriculture sector in India, which forms the bedrock of India's economy, needs multi-layered technology infusion and coordination amongst several stakeholders."
+An Inter-Ministerial Committee set up to alleviate agrarian distress has outlined an umbrella approach for "Doubling Farmers' Income by 2022", envisioning a proactive role for digital technologies.29 NITI Aayog, Government of India's think tank, brought out the National Strategy for Artificial Intelligence in June 2018, identifying key priority areas in health care, agriculture, education, smart cities

+In agriculture, enhanced farmers' income, increased farm productivity and reduction of wastage have been identified as targets for AI-led innovations, with a new thrust on "Farming as a Service" (FaaS). and infrastructure and smart mobility and transportation.30 In agriculture, enhanced farmers' income, increased farm productivity and reduction of wastage have been identified as targets for AI-led innovations, with a new thrust on "Farming as a Service" (FaaS).31 The national strategy document notes that "the agriculture sector in India, which forms the bedrock of India's economy, needs multi-layered technology infusion and coordination amongst several stakeholders."

-Other industry forecasts have indicated that AI technologies can be used to address notable challenges in the sector including market fluctuations, irregular irrigation, eroding soil health and sub-optimal pesticide use.32A study by Accenture for instance, notes that digital farming services are likely to have an impact on close to 70 million Indian farmers by 2020.33
+Other industry forecasts have indicated that AI technologies can be used to address notable challenges in the sector including market fluctuations, irregular irrigation, eroding soil health and sub-optimal pesticide use.32 A study by Accenture for instance, notes that digital farming services are likely to have an impact on close to 70 million Indian farmers by 2020.33